 - Improved water quality

-All of our bush regenerators hold Certificate III or IV in Conservation and Land Management qualifications and hold chemical accreditation (Chemcert, ACDC, ACUP).
+All of our bush regenerators hold Conservation and Ecosystem Management qualifications (or equivalent) and chemical accreditation (Chemcert, ACDC, ACUP).
 We are experienced in chemical, biological and manual weed control techniques, and are equipped to undertake large-scale projects using equipment appropriate to requirements including Quikspray units, backpack spraying, splatter gun controls and stem injections.

 Envite Environment has demonstrated capacity to implement large scale infrastructure landscaping associated with highway upgrades, developments and other civil projects.